Landour: Flora

+Fauna

 Birdlife is outstanding in its breadth of species; over 350 species may comfortably be seen at various elevations over the course of the year, including both endemic species and migratory species from Tibet, Central Asia and Siberia.
 Quite a few endemic species of pheasants and raptors are among the more charismatic species that can be easily seen.
 As for wild mammals, leopards transit the area from time to time; their prey are mainly dogs, including strays from Landour-Mussoorie and the neighboring villages.
 Also present are some jackals, barking deer (muntjac), goral (goat-antelope) and the secretive sloth bear.
 Among smaller mammals, yellow-throated martens, civets, jungle cats, and Himalayan weasels are seen, and the occasional flying squirrel.
 Pesky rhesus macaques and Hanuman langurs are as present in Landour as anywhere.
 Poaching has severely reduced the numbers of the larger wild mammals, though the habitat itself could support larger populations.
 Of course, most charismatic megafauna had already been wiped out by the British in the 19th century.
 Unsurprising, given the British penchant for 'blood sport', especially among the soldiery.
 After all, Mussoorie was first 'discovered' by Captain Young on a shooting expedition from his garrison in Dehradun.
 The ecology of the area clearly shows that tiger, Himalayan black bear, striped hyena, sambar, serow, Himalayan tahr, gaur and other impressive species (all are now locally extinct) were well represented in Mussoorie-Landour before British colonization; 19th-century writings by British hunters boast of the countless trophies they collected in the area.